Twistie Lacing (lug version)

 Harder to loosen

-Twistie lacing looks best on shoes with thick, round shoelaces, especially light colored laces on dark colored shoes.
-These accentuate the fact that the shoelaces are twisted together before crossing over each other.
+Lug Twistie Lacing looks best on shoes with thick, round shoelaces – especially light colored laces on dark colored shoes.
+These accentuate the fact that the shoelaces are twisted together rather than simply crossing over each other.

 Shoelace Lengths for Lug Twistie Lacing

 |8 pairs||149 cm||59 in||–2.5 cm||–1.0 in|

 |7 pairs||137 cm||54 in||–2.1 cm||–0.8 in|

 |2 pairs||74 cm||29 in||–0.4 cm||–0.2 in|

 • Longer shoelaces needed than those for basic Lug Criss Cross Lacing.

 • If the original shoelaces are re-used, this method effectively shortens the ends.

 Please only vote once – multiple votes are removed daily